Peyronie’s disease is a condition where scar tissue develops in the penis, causing a curved or painful erection.

-This can cause penile pain and discomfort, can reduce or diminish the quality of erections, may complicate sexual intercourse, and can cause significant psychological burden for affected men and their sexual partners.
+Peyronie’s disease can cause penile pain and discomfort, reduce the quality of erections, and make sexual intercourse difficult or painful.
+It can also create significant psychological strain for both men and their sexual partners.

 The main symptom of Peyronie’s disease is the formation of flat scar tissue underneath the skin of the penis.